Louigee-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-List all files (including hidden files) in the /boot directory in long format
+This script prints the type of the file named iamafile in the /tmp directory